Dusty Springfield: Legacy

 Springfield was popular in Europe and performed at the Sanremo Music Festival.
 Recordings were released in French, German, and Italian.
 Her French works include a 1964 four-track extended play with "Demain tu peux changer" (also known as "Will You Still Love Me Tomorrow"), "Je ne peux pas t'en vouloir" ("Losing You"), "L'été est fini" ("Summer is Over"), and "Reste encore un instant" ("Stay Awhile").
 German recordings include the July 1964 single, "Warten und hoffen" ("Wishin' and Hopin) backed with "Auf dich nur wart' ich immerzu" ("I Only Want to Be with You").
 Italian recordings include "Tanto so che poi mi passa" ("Every Day I Have to Cry") issued as a single.
 Her entries at the Sanremo festival were "Tu che ne sai" and "Di fronte all'amore" ("I Will Always Want You").
 Springfield is known to have brought many little-known soul singers to the attention of a wider UK record-buying audience.
 In April 1965, she hosted a special Motown edition of the hugely popular British TV music series Ready Steady Go!, featuring the first national TV performances of many top-selling Motown artists.
 Although her music was not directly associated with the British music/dance movement northern soul, her efforts were seen as a contributing factor in the formation of the genre.

-Springfield is a cultural icon of the Swinging Sixties, where she "was an instantly recognisable celebrity".
+Springfield is considered to be a cultural icon of the Swinging Sixties, where she "was an instantly recognisable celebrity".
 In public and on stage, she developed a joyful image supported by her peroxide-blonde bouffant hairstyle, evening gowns and heavy make-up that included her much-copied "panda eye" mascara.
 She borrowed elements of her look from blonde glamour queens such as Brigitte Bardot and Catherine Deneuve and pasted them together according to her own taste.
-By the 1990s, she had become a camp icon, especially with her ultra-glamorous look and this, combined with her emotive vocal performances, won her a powerful and enduring following in the gay community.
+By the 1990s, she had become a camp icon, especially with her ultra-glamorous look and this, combined with her emotive vocal performances, won her an enduring following in the gay community.
 Besides being a prototypical female for drag queens, she was presented in the roles of the 'Great White Lady' of pop and soul and the 'Queen of Mods'.